ImranAziz0174/Image-Forgery-Classifier/README.md

 This project implements a **deep learning pipeline** using PyTorch to classify image patches as **original or tampered** from the CG-1050 dataset.
 It includes data preprocessing, model training (basic CNN and ResNet-18), evaluation using metrics and Grad-CAM visualizations, and result analysis through confusion matrices and heatmaps.

+NOTE: Some notebooks may not display the final output because the kernel crashed when each phase was run separately.
+Instead, you can just refer to the Full_Compiled_Script to see the complete results.
+The reason for this is that PyTorch was not allowing the images to load, which caused the kernel to die and not display the final result individually.

 ---

 ## Project Structure